AG Barr: 'I think spying did occur' against Trump campaign

 Asked again about spying at the end of the hearing, Barr tempered his tone.
 "I am not saying improper surveillance occurred.
 I am saying I am concerned about it, and I am looking into it," he said.

-Barr may have been referring to a secret surveillance warrant that the FBI obtained in the fall of 2016 to monitor the communications of former Trump campaign aide Carter Page, who has not been charged with any wrongdoing.
-That warrant application included a reference to research by an ex-British spy that was funded by Democrats to examine Trump's ties to Russia.
+Barr may have been referring to a surveillance warrant the FBI obtained in the fall of 2016 to monitor the communications of former Trump campaign aide Carter Page, who has not been charged with any wrongdoing.
+The warrant was obtained after Page had left the campaign and was renewed several times.
+Critics of the Russia investigation have seized on the fact that the warrant application cited Democratic-funded opposition research, done by a former British spy, into the Trump campaign's ties to Russia.

-Critics of the Russia investigation say the warrant was unjustified and have also seized on anti-Trump text messages sent and received by one of the lead agents involved in investigating whether the Trump campaign was colluding with Russia.

 Though he said the document will be redacted to withhold negative information about peripheral figures in the investigation, he said that would not apply to Trump, an officeholder and someone central to the probe.